 The most important sections of the law are your right to cancel a purchase and the information that you are entitled to receive.
 When you purchase a product or service online, by phone, etc., or outside of the seller’s business premises, the law guarantees you cancellation rights within 14 days.
 Such rights do not apply to agreements that you enter into outside of the seller’s business premises if the total price is less than SEK 400.
 Nor do they apply to purchases you make at the seller’s business premises.
 In other words, you do not have the legal right to cancel a purchase you made at a shop.

 If you enter into an agreement online, by phone, etc., for a life insurance policy or a private individual pension, you have the right to cancel it within 30 days.

 When does the cancellation period begin?

 You have a certain period during which you can cancel your purchase.
-It starts on the day that you receive the product or enter into an agreement for the service.
+It starts the day after you have received the product or entered into an agreement for a service.
 It cannot start until you have been notified of your cancellation rights.
 If the seller does not inform you of your rights, you have a year to cancel your purchase.

 If you want to cancel your purchase, you must return the product to the seller and pay the postage costs.

 What happens if the business does not follow the law?